-(a) a receiving order is made against the member or any corporate entity in which the member is a director, or the member or any corporate entity in which the member is a director makes any arrangement or composition with his/its creditors; or
+- a receiving order is made against the member or any corporate entity in which the member is a director, or the member or any corporate entity in which the member is a director makes any arrangement or composition with his/ its creditors; or

 1.5.5 Size of the Board

-The Board of Governors shall have power to appoint additional Board Members from time to time, always provided that the total number of its members shall not exceed the prescribed maximum as per the MICG Memorandum & Articles.
+The BoG shall have power to appoint additional Board Members from time to time, always provided that the total number of its members shall not exceed the prescribed maximum as per the MICG Constitution.

-1.5.6 Term of Appointment (as per the MICG Memorandum & Articles)
+1.5.6 Term of Appointment (as per the MICG Constitution)

 A newly appointed Board Member shall hold office only until the next following next Annual General Meeting of the Institute, at the close of which he or she shall retire, but at which he or she shall be eligible for re-election.

 Once re-elected, a Board Member’s term is three (3) years.
 After the three (3) years, he or she can offer himself or herself for re-election again.